oveee92/vaulti/README.md

 ansible -i the/relevant/inventory the-relevant-host -m debug -a "var=TheAnsibleVaultedVariable"
 ```

 Yikes... not really easy to remember, and pretty error-prone.

-**If you wish you had `ansible-vault edit` for partially encrypted files, that is what this utility is trying to do.**
+Much easier to just open the decrypted content and edit it directly.

 ## Why you should NOT use this